frida/frida-website/_i18n/en/_posts/2020-12-01-frida-14-1-released.markdown

 this work included refurbishing the build system bits used for building our dependencies.

-It is now a whole lot easier to tweak these bits, e.g. while debugging an issue.
+With these improvements we will finally support building past versions of Frida fully from source, which has been a long-standing issue that's caused a lot of frustration in the past.

+It is now also a whole lot easier to tweak our dependencies, e.g. while debugging an issue.
 Say you're troubleshooting why *Thread.backtrace()* isn't working well on Android, you might want to play around with libunwind's internals.
 It is now really easy to build one specific dependency:

 {% highlight bash %}
 $ make -f Makefile.sdk.mk FRIDA_HOST=android-arm64 libunwind